Google logo4.8

 Free appointment image

 In eye laser surgery, the top two layers of the cornea, the frontmost layer of the eye, are treated.
 It is processed with a laser to correct the existing visual impairment.
 Eye laser surgery represents a long-term correction option and is suitable for correcting myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
-You can find more information here.
+For more information.

 What are the risks and side effects of eye laser treatment?